mantisbt-plugins/SecurityExtend/README.md

 - Block the issue create/update and disable the offending user account
 - Block the issue create/update and delete the offending user account

 In cases 2 and 3, the user is also booted and sent back to the login page, no longer with an account to log in with.
 Hopefully thet get frustrated and leave your site alone now.
+A nice little goodbye image can be shown for a few seconds as well, see the  `Show bird on bug block` option in the [Configuration Section](#Configuration).

 ### Usage - Account Blocker